-The central theme for this work is the operation of geometric difference (Minkowski difference).
-Its definition and basic properties are given, for example, in [Hadviger, 1957].
-At the early stage of developing the differential game theory, the geometric difference was applied in [Pontryagin, 1967a,Pontryagin, 1967b] to solve games with linear dynamics.
-After that, the concept of the geometric difference is intensively used in the theory of control and differential games (see, for example, [Nikol'skii, 1984], [Grigorenko, 1990], [Chikrii, 1992], [Kurzhanski and Valyi, 1997]).
+The central theme for this work is the operation of the geometric difference (Minkowski difference).
+Its definition and basic properties are given, for example, in [5].
+At the early stage of developing the theory of differential games, the geometric difference was applied in [13,14] to solve games with linear dynamics.
+After that, the concept of the geometric difference was intensively used in the theory of control and differential games (see, for example, [10,3,2,9]).